 ⚠️ Make sure that the customer has actually paid for the un-paid upsell offer before fulfilling the order.

-Your Orders which contain a pre-purchase offer, post-purchase offer(s) and/or both can easily be found in your Shopify admin Orders area by searching for the following tags there:
+Your Orders which contain a pre-purchase offer, post-purchase offer(s) and/or thank you page offers can easily be found in your Shopify admin Orders area by searching for the following tags there:

 Once you define the search and/or filtering options in the Orders section, you are then able to (optionally) export that data for your specific search criteria to a CSV/Excel file using the "Export" option available for Shopify Orders.

 Post-purchase Upsell Shipping Cost

 When adding a one click post-purchase upsell offer to an Upsell Funnel, you are also able to set how much extra shipping you want charged for the offer.